Fake Facts Are Flying About Coronavirus. Now There's A Plan To Debunk Them

 The World Health Organization's EPI-WIN team believes that the countermeasure for misinformation and disinformation is simply to tell the truth.

 It works rapidly to debunk unjustified medical claims on social media.
-In a series of bright blue graphics posted on Instagram, EPI-WIN states categorically that neither sesame oil, not breathing in the smoke of fire or fireworks, will kill the new coronavirus.
+In a series of bright blue graphics posted on Instagram, EPI-WIN states categorically that neither sesame oil nor breathing in the smoke of fire or fireworks will kill the new coronavirus.

 Part of this truth-telling strategy involves enlisting large-scale employers.